 The Department offers

 - Ph.D.
 Programme in Sanskrit Studies.
-While the present focus is on Language Technologies, the Department encourages research in Sanskrit Studies in other disciplines such as Physical Sciences, Social Sciences, Ayurveda, etc. The Programme extends over a minimum period of two years from the date of confirmation of admission.
+The present focus is on Language Technologies, and Ayurveda.
+The Programme extends over a minimum period of two years from the date of confirmation of admission.
 The nature of programme is individually decided for each candidate which may include two courses and a dissertation on an approved topic under the faculty guidance.